 A joint is where two or more bones come together.
 A joint may be dislocated if it is:

 - out of place

 What to Do

-If you think your child has a dislocation, seek emergency medical care or call 911.
-Until care is received, do the following:
+If you think your child has a dislocation, get emergency medical care or call 911.
+Until care arrives:

 - Leave the joint alone.
 Attempting to move or jam a dislocated bone back in can damage blood vessels, muscles, ligaments, and nerves.

-- Apply an ice pack.
+- Put an ice pack covered in a cloth on the area around the joint.
 Ice can ease swelling and pain in and around the joint.

 - Use ibuprofen or acetaminophen for pain.

-- Make sure kids wear the appropriate safety gear during sports activities.
+- Make sure kids wear safety gear during sports activities.

 - Supervise children when they're playing — a hard fall can happen anywhere, anytime.

 - Avoid tugging hard on a young child's arm or shoulder, which can cause injury or dislocation.

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.